-Our appetite switches off once we get enough protein, because protein is hard to convert to ATP, and our body has limited storage capacity for it.
+Our appetite switches off once we get enough protein because protein is hard to convert to ATP, and our body has limited storage capacity.

-By contrast, we can store a lot more carbs or fat and the body will happily keep on consuming carb+fat foods if they are available.
+By contrast, we can store a lot more carbs or fat, and the body will happily keep consuming carb+fat foods if they are available.